 Featured ICCR Initiative

-ICCR's Statement of Principles and Recomended Practices for Corporate Water Stewardship.
+ICCR's Statement of Principles and Recommended Practices for Corporate Water Stewardship.
 ICCR has developed a set of recommended practices for corporations looking to manage water risk both in their internal operations, and throughout their supply chains.

 Extracting the Facts.
 This joint report by Boston Common Asset Management and the Investor Environmental Health Network reviews the reporting and operational practices of 28 hydraulic fracturing companies with the goal of promoting transparency and improved operating practices.